 Pools are typically open Memorial Day through Labor Day each year, but hours, dates and entry fees vary by location.
-For current hours of operation call individual facilities or 916-369-9844.
+For current hours and fees call 916-369-9844.

 Park restrooms are cleaned daily or as needed for special events or when reserved.

 CRPD personnel are in all parks on a daily basis.
 Maintenance crews are in all parks on at least a weekly basis.
 Management personnel inspect all facilities and parks on a monthly basis.

 During the growing season from April through October, the parks are mowed weekly.
 In some areas, the sports fields may be mowed twice a week to accommodate games.
 In the off-season, the mow schedule varies based on weather and other variable conditions.

 In 2015, CRPD worked with three water districts that provide water service to the parks and streetscapes to reduce water usage for irrigation by 20 to 36 percent by repairing and replacing existing irrigation equipment and experimenting with other conservation practices.
 In addition to complying with a reduced watering schedule, conservation practices were put into place that include aerating the lawn panels more frequently, fertilizing with a polymer coated fertilizer, applying more organic matter to the soil structure, and using plant growth regulators.

 Report maintenance issues to the District Office at 916-842-3300, our Park Services Department at 916-369-9844 or through our website.